 Patty Weiss’s electric violin and Alan Tower’s didjeridu

 Willing to teach

-Matthew Montfort is on the faculty of Blue Bear School of Music in San Francisco, where he teaches music theory, all styles of guitar as well as rhythm classes based on his book on the rhythmic traditions of Africa, Bali, and India.
-He also teaches at his studio in San Rafael, California.
+Matthew Montfort was on the faculty of Blue Bear School of Music in San Francisco for over two decades, where he taught music theory, all styles of guitar as well as rhythm classes based on his book on the rhythmic traditions of Africa, Bali, and India.
+Today he teaches online lessons via Skype, at his studio in San Rafael, California, and travels to students in Northern California.
 Some of his students have gone on to promising music careers.